danstadler-pdx/grafana-keycloak/documentation/keycloak-EC2-setup.md

 <br><br>
-## Docker and Docker Compose on the EC2 VM
+## Install Docker and Docker Compose on the EC2 VM

 For Docker, I recommend following [the instructions on this page](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04), until you have completed and tested Step 2 (running docker without Sudo).